Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 But to some people, it does have to happen.

-Some people who think this country's had an unfair advantage since the beginning of time, since its founding.
+Some people think this country's had an unfair advantage since the beginning of time, since its founding.

 It's time that we found out what the rest of the world has to live like.

-Right there it was in the New York Times.
+Right, there it was in the New York Times.

 Be right back, folks.